 Wander Around the Midtown Global Market

-It's always fun to browse by yourself or bring your family here with all the interesting stores and restaurants.
-During the week, it's a nice place to bring the kids and enjoy the market's play area.
-Starting this Wednesday, the Midtown Global Market holds their regular Wee Wednesday toddler morning from 10 a.m. until 1 p.m. with entertainment, crafts and activities, and a free child's meal with the purchase of an adult meal at participating restaurants.
+More than just a shopping destination, the Midtown Global Market is a giant, internationally-themed public market that features varying cuisines, cultural experiences, and plenty of festive events throughout the year.
+It's always fun to browse by yourself or bring your family to all the interesting stores and restaurants.
+During the week, it's a nice place to bring the kids and enjoy the market's play area, and on Wednesdays, the Midtown Global Market holds Wee Wednesday Toddler Morning, which features singing and dancing.

 Take the Kids to a Toy Store

 Whether you're traveling with children or you're just young at heart, there are several local toy shops in the Twin Cities where you can spend the afternoon playing with the latest in kids' entertainment.
 Local shops often welcome children with events and in-store activities, in the hope that the kids will refuse to leave without some new plaything.